xenaxu7/xenaxu7/README.md

 # Hello!
-I'm Xena 徐汇嘉 👋
+I'm Xena 👋

 ## About Me 🌟
 Stats & Econ student at UofT who believes in data-driven decisions and strategic thinking!